uchicago-library/ucld/src/design_system/implementation/springshare.md

 ## What is not available

-This is the part that catches people out. `main-libapps.scss` compiles a deliberate subset, because LibApps supplies the rest at runtime.
+`main-libapps.scss` compiles a deliberate subset, because LibApps supplies the rest at runtime.

 | Not compiled in | Consequence |
 | --- | --- |